Frigidaire Condensate Leak

 How to Fix / Troubleshooting

 • 1.
-Locate condensate system: Identify the condensate trap and drain hoses connected to the furnace and vent.
+Locate condensate system: Identify the condensate trap and drain hoses connected to the furnace and its vent.

 • 3.
 Secure hoses: Ensure all hoses are firmly attached and routed to a proper drain.
-Replace brittle or cracked tubing.
+Replace any brittle or cracked tubing.

 • 4.
-Check vent slope: Verify PVC vent pipes slope back toward the furnace or drain as specified by Frigidaire to allow condensate to drain.
+Check vent slope: Verify that PVC vent pipes slope back toward the furnace or drain as specified by Frigidaire to allow condensate to drain.

 • 5.
 Professional repair: If the secondary heat exchanger or internal drain pan is cracked, a technician will need to replace the affected components.